-- These muffins are delicious warm or can be stored in an airtight container for a couple of days.
+- These Super-Berry Power Muffins are delicious warm or can be stored in an airtight container for a couple of days.
 They also freeze well.

 Tip: If your goji berries are hard, soak them for 5-10 minutes in boiling water while you prepare the other ingredients.
 They will plump up and become soft, making for a better muffin texture when cooked.